When to DIY or Call a Pro for the Most Common Kitchen Updates

 "You might bang your knuckles a bit, but replacing a faucet is easy to do," says Lance Winter, a certified remodeler in suburban Chicago.
 "All you need is a basin wrench and an hour or two."

-Though special skills are not required, you'll have to crawl beneath your sink and lie on your back to accomplish the job.
+Although special skills are not required, you'll have to crawl beneath your sink and lie on your back to accomplish the job.
 If you're installing a European-made faucet, be sure you know how to convert metric measurements to their U.S. counterparts.
-Accidentally mix the threading and don't get the conversions precise, and your water supply can come loose.
-That can flood your kitchen, washing away the $100 you saved in labor costs.
+If you accidentally mix the threading and don't get the conversions precise, your water supply can come loose.
+That can flood your kitchen, washing away the $150 you saved in labor costs.

 Bottom line: Replacing a faucet is a fairly simple and straightforward job you can almost certainly do yourself.